Author: Samiksha Gupta

 Boys at other shelter homes were beaten up brutally with sticks and pipes for refusing to work and cook in the houses of superintendents.
 Female staff members forced boys to write lewd comments on the paper.

-According to the latest report by the NCRB, maximum cases of abuse in shelter homes – 288 – have been reported from Uttar Pradesh, followed by Maharashtra (161), Andhra Pradesh (62), Madhya Pradesh (61) and Haryana (49).
+According to the latest report by the NCRB, maximum cases of abuse – 288 – have been reported from Uttar Pradesh, followed by Maharashtra (161), Andhra Pradesh (62), Madhya Pradesh (61) and Haryana (49).
 Overall, the number of sexual assault cases in shelter homes saw an increase of 30% in 2018.

 The atrocities committed upon these children are unspeakable, appalling and unpardonable.
 To imagine that more often than not, these victims have nowhere else to go, no person to report their miseries to and no one to protect them from their abusers, is bone-chilling.